 In order to recover, we must first believe that we can.

-Based on the clinical assessment and history provided by the family, Seema was advised that her diagnosis was that of Obsessive Compulsive Disorder.
+Based on the clinical assessment and history provided by the family.
+Seema was advised that her diagnosis was that of Obsessive-Compulsive Disorder.
 It took some time for her to accept that her symptoms and experiences were the outcomes of a mental health condition.
-Both the family and patient were educated about OCD is and how it is resulting in difficulties in her ability to manage her day to day responsibilities towards work and her family.
-Psychological Therapy – Exposure and response prevention was initiated with her in an outpatient clinic where she would come once in a week.
+Above all the family and patient were educated about OCD.
+How it results in difficulties in her ability to manage her day-to-day responsibilities towards work and her family.
+Psychological Therapy – Exposure and response prevention was initiated with her in an outpatient clinic.
+She would come once a week.
 Gradually, two sessions in the week started where Seema would come with her family for therapy.

 These therapy sessions were further carried out at her home.
 Where a therapist from the hospital would go on home visits.
 She is maintaining well for 2 years now.
 The family has observed changes in her behavior.

 She has resumed going to work, is helping her children in her studies, and spending quality time with them.
 MindPlus Doraha has experience of over three decades in this field which become one of the best OCD treatment center in Punjab.
 If someone suffers from the same symptoms, contact us.